homerflander/create-list-of-files-from-usb/README.md

 2. Plug in USB device.
 Device Letter should appear. <br />
 ![3](/demo/3.png)

 3. Output text will be created.
-The date and time will determine the file name.
+The date and time will determine the file name.<br />
 ![4](/demo/4.png)

-4. Check that the output file is correct.
+4. Check that the output file is correct.<br />
 ![5](/demo/5.png)

-5. Plug in another USB device or end script.
+5. Plug in another USB device or end script. <br />